SebassNoob/SebassNoob/README.md

 About me:

-- 🔭 I’m currently working on [bestFit](https://github.com/SebassNoob/bestFit), a python wrapper for best fit lines.
+- 🔭 I’m currently working on myself.
-- 🌱 I’m currently learning object oriented programming 🤮
+- 🌱 I’m currently learning E2E testing and design patterns.
-- 🤔 I’m looking for help with life
+- 🤔 I’m looking for help with workout routines
-- 📫 How to reach me: Drop me a DM on [discord](https://discord.com/channels/@me) @ sebass#9507
+- 📫 How to reach me: Drop me a DM on [discord](https://discord.com/channels/@me) @ sebassnoob
 - 😄 Pronouns: He/Him/They
-- ⚡ Fun fact: I love sci-fi shows (especially star trek), give me some recommendations!
+- ⚡ Fun fact: minecraft dungeons is one of the games of all time

 <hr>

-no motivation to update personal site lol
+no motivation to update personal site lol (its quite bad rn): https://sebassnoob.vercel.app/